You don’t have to believe to belong

 Are you looking for a place where you can explore your spirituality in an accepting environment?
 Incarnation is a contemporary, inclusive parish for Christians of diverse ages and backgrounds and we begin each service reminding ourselves it’s okay to question our own beliefs, and that belonging isn’t dependent on believing.

 We are genuinely welcoming to everyone and want you to feel right at home the first time you visit.

 We hope these frequently asked questions will help.

 Are you open for in-person worship?

-We continue to offer a live zoom service at the same time.
+If, you’re not ready to return, we continue to offer a live zoom service at 10am each Sunday

 How do I watch the live ZOOM service?